Afternoon Tea Concerts at Mellor Parish Centre

 Forthcoming Mellor Tea Concerts

-Previous Concerts (held at Chapel-en-le-Frith Methodist Church)
+Previous Concerts (held at Chapel-en-le-Frith Methodist Church until 2019)

 In this concert we mark the bicentenary of the birth of virtuoso pianist Clara Wieck, later Schumann, by performing her piano trio in G minor, Op.
 17. Completed in 1846 in Dresden, it is one of only two chamber works she composed and shows the influence of her husband and that of Mendelssohn.
 A beautiful work in its own right which deserves to be heard more often.
 We also play a trio by our namesake, Ignaz Joseph Pleyel, his Op.
 31, no. 3 in E flat and Beethoven’s amazing first trio, his Op.
 1, no. 1, also in E flat major.